xmartlabs/xmartlabs.github.io/_posts/2018-11-27-how-NFC-can-help-improve-your-business.md

 <br />
 <p style="text-align: center;"> (source: <a href="https://www.theverge.com">The Verge</a>)</p>

-In some events NFC cars where given, allowing attendees to have easy access to certain areas.
+In some events NFC cards are provided to allow attendees to access restricted areas.

 To learn how NFC keys can help your business improve access control and identification, feel free to <a href="mailto:hi@xmartlabs.com">contact us with any questions</a>.